Out-of-Distribution Detection in Time-Series Domain: A Novel Seasonal Ratio Scoring Approach: Seasonal Ratio Scoring Approach for OOD Detection

-\textbf{Time-series alignment algorithm.} The overall goal of our approach is to produce a class-wise aligned time-series signals using the ID data $\mathcal{D}_{in}$ so that STL algorithm will produce accurate semantic components $S_{y}$ for all $y \in \mathcal{Y}$.
+\textbf{Time-series alignment algorithm.} The overall goal of our approach is to produce a class-wise aligned time-series signals using the ID data $\mathcal{D}_{in}$ so that STL algorithm will produce accurate semantic components $S_{y}$ for each $y \in \mathcal{Y}$.
 We propose to employ dynamic time warping (DTW) \citep{muller2007dynamic} based optimal alignment to achieve this goal.
 The optimal DTW alignment describes the warping between two time-series signals to make them aligned in time.
 It overcomes warping and time-shifts issue by developing a one-to-many match over time steps.
 There are two key steps in our alignment algorithm.
-First, we compute the semantic components $S_{y}$ for all $y \in \mathcal{Y}$ from $\mathcal{D}_{in}$ using STL decomposition.
+First, we compute the semantic components $S_{y}$ for each $y \in \mathcal{Y}$ from $\mathcal{D}_{in}$ using STL decomposition.
 For each in-distribution example $(x_i, y_i) \in \mathcal{D}_{in}$, we compute the optimal DTW alignment between $S_{y_i}$ and $x_i$.
 Second, we use an appropriate time-series transformation for each in-distribution example $(x_i, y_i)$ to improve the DTW alignment from the first step.
 Specifically, we use the time-steps of the longest one-to-many or many-to-one or sequential one-to-one sequence match to select the Expand, Reduce, and Translate transformation as illustrated in Figure \ref{fig:talign}.
+We define these three time-series transformations below.